polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/frame.md

 title: FRAME
 ---

-The **Framework for Runtime Aggregation of Modularized Entities (FRAME)** is a set of modules (called pallets) and support libraries that simplify runtime development.
-Pallets are individual modules within FRAME that host domain-specific logic.
+The **Framework for Runtime Aggregation of Modularized Entities (FRAME)** is a set of modules and support libraries that simplify runtime development.
+In Substrate, these modules are called Pallets, each hosting domain-specific logic to include in a chain's runtime.

-FRAME provides some helper modules to interact with Substrate Primitives, which provide the interface to the core client.
+FRAME also provides some helper modules to interact with important [Substrate Primitives](https://substrate.dev/rustdocs/v3.0.0/sc_service/index.html) that provide the interface to the core client.

 ## Overview